Adobe-Android/Hardware-DB/README.md

 A part of MemDB, a web application to help you choose the right kit of RAM for your system.
 The front-end portion can be found here https://github.com/Adobe-Android/MemDB

-# MemDB
-A web application to help you choose the right kit of RAM for your system.

 ## Future Plans
 This project will stick around, but future innovation will likely take place in another form.
 I plan to build a hardware API (to enable the kind of things I want moving forward) and the front-end for that will likely be a minimal example of its capabilities.